 Jamey McDermott is a fiction writer & Ph.D. student at Binghamton University.
 He grew up in the metro Atlanta area & received his M.F.A. from Georgia State University.
 He has omnivorous tastes, but he especially likes stories that are off-kilter—the kind of fiction that makes the world seem like a different place after reading it.
 Above all, he wants stories he hasn’t read before.
 In his spare time, he loves low-budget horror movies & comic books.
 He misses having the time & space to play drums.

 Macaulay Glynn is pursuing a Ph.D. in English Rhetoric & Creative Writing at Binghamton University, where she is the recipient of a Creative Writing Fellowship from the Marion Clayton Link Endowment.
 She is a former director of The Binghamton Poetry Project, a community workshop program through the Binghamton Center for Writers.

-Amy Parker is a Ph.D. student in Binghamton University’s English and Creative Writing program.
+Amy Parker is a Ph.D. candidate in Binghamton University’s English and Creative Writing program.
 Her work is forthcoming or has appeared in DIAGRAM, Pithead Chapel, Hobart, Entropy, Witch Craft Magazine, Oregon East, Burrow Press Review, and elsewhere.
 Originally from the Tampa Bay Area, she loves a good storm.